Omble Chevalier - Alpine Char, Arctic Char on French Menus.

 Photograph courtesy of Le Pecheur Professionnel

 When Char is caught in one of France’s many clear water lakes, then restaurant menus will often identify the area or name the lake where this fish was caught.
 When Char is caught in a river or an estuary, the menu may note Omble Chevalier Sauvage, wild char since char are also raised in fish farms.
-The lakes are stocked so that professionals and amateurs do not overfish.
+The lakes are stocked so that professional and amateur fishers can enjoy them.
 Large fish can weigh up to five kilos (11 lbs) and will be served as filets, while small fish will be served whole.
-When traveling around France you will find lakeside restaurants, especially around Lac Léman, (Lac de Genève), Lac du Bourget, and Lac Annecy will often have fresh char on their menus.
+When traveling around France, you will find lakeside restaurants, especially around Lac Léman (Lac de Genève), Lac du Bourget, and Lac Annecy will often have fresh Char on their menus.

 Artic Char with Oysters,